 The strength and conditioning coaches may choose from a variety of squat movements.
 The type(s) of squat(s) prescribed should prepare athlete for specific biomechanical stresses demanded by sport as well as other conditioning exercises.
 Coaches commonly prescribe powerlifting squat (wide stance, bar low on back, little knee torque) at exclusion exercises with greater knee torque, namely Olympic style front squat and bodybuilding style squat.
 Coaches cite the importance of hip extension strength and power.
 The Glutes are after all, the most powerful muscles of the body.

 Conversely, some coaches cite knee injuries as a reason to avoid any other squat than the 'powerlifting style' squat when in fact the risk of knee injury may be attributed to other factors.
+In fact, including exercises such as Olympic-style weightlifts and their component lifts such as front squats, both requiring greater knee torque as compared to the 'powerlifting style' squat, can potentially increase sports performance and decrease the risk of injury on the playing field as long as sound exercise practices are followed.
 See squat safety above and Exercise Safety:

 If the body has not adapted to a greater torque force, injury can result.
 It is not necessary to avoid torque force if muscles and joint structures can adapt.
 See adaptation criteria.
 Of hip and knee joint, knee is more vulnerable to injury than hip due to structural and functional differences.
 Certainly, if an individual has had a history of knee pain associated with these types of movements, squat can be modified to place more torque on hip and consequently less on the knee joint.
 Based on the above analysis, this can be accomplished two ways.
 Simply, by not squatting down all the way (e.g. 90°) both knees and hip do not experience as great of torque forces.
 Although, this decrease may be offset by tendency to add more weight to exercise.
 Alternatively, by bending at hip more than the knee, the knee will travel forward less, as in powerlifting type squat.
 Recall, quadriceps will not be exercised as intensely since there is less torque on knee joint.
 In addition, since balance must be maintained over the feet, bending over not only transfers more torque to hips, the torque forces through spine (lower back) increase, another vulnerable joint for some.
 Certainly a compromise must be made to evenly distribute torque force between knee and hip/lower back, particularly when both knees and lower back are healthy.